Xfinity xFi Pods Review (Gen 2): A Budget-Friendly Mesh WiFi Extender

 • WiFi 5 support – Uses the 802.11ac standard

-• Works with Xfinity gateways – Designed for Xfinity routers like the xFi Gateway
+• Works with Xfinity gateways – Designed for Xfinity routers like XB6, XB7, and XB8

-The second generation xFi Pods are a nice upgrade over the original with the addition of tri-band WiFi support.
+The second generation xFi Pods are a meaningful upgrade over the original with the addition of tri‑band WiFi and Ethernet ports.
 They deliver faster wireless performance while still being easy to set up.

 Xfinity xFi pods and Xfinity App